 • Review your policy to determine your coverage.
 Most policies include a deductible (which is the amount that you must pay out of your own pocket).
 As an example, suppose your policy calls for a deductible of $1,000 and you suffer a loss that will cost $17,000 to repair.
 Your insurance company will only pay $16,000 toward the repairs.
 If you cannot locate your policy or are unsure of your coverage, call your insurance agent for assistance.

 • Document your loss.
 Take pictures of the damages, keeping in mind that there may be more damage to your property than just your roof.
-For example, if your property in the Austin area has been damaged by hail, your gutters, siding, windows, screens and trim may have also been damaged.
+For example, if your property in the Austin area has been damaged by hail, siding, windows, screens and trim may have also been damaged.

 • Your insurance card or policy should have the phone number you are to call to report a claim.
 Call this number and follow your insurance company’s directions.
 They may want pictures of your damages at this point, or they may prefer to wait until an adjuster inspects your property.
 (Normally, your insurance company will arrange for an adjuster.)